Elixirslayer/Suckless/Readme.md

 ModKey + p -> Open dmenu (application launcher)
 ModKey + space -> Switch b/w floating mode/tiled mode
-PrtSc -> Take selection screenshot (Also saves it to ~/Screenshots and copies to xclip) Mod4Key -> Take full screenshot (Also saves it to ~/Screenshots and copies to xclip) ModKey -> Close window
+PrtSc -> Take selection screenshot (Also saves it to ~/Screenshots and copies to xclip) Mod4Key + PrtSc -> Take full screenshot (Also saves it to ~/Screenshots and copies to xclip) ModKey -> Close window
 Mod4Key -> Hide window (Can also click the window title in the status bar to hide/unhide it) Mod4Key + R_Shift + S -> show all windows